Sallie Ann Glassman

 Sallie Ann Glassman (born 1954) is an American practitioner of Vodou, a writer, and an artist.
-She was born in Kennebunkport, Maine and is a self-described "Ukrainian Jew from Maine."
+She was born in Kennebunkport, Maine, and is a self-described "Ukrainian Jew from Maine", and a former member of Ordo Templi Orientis.

 Glassman has been practicing Vodou in New Orleans since 1977.
 In 1995, she became one of few white Americans to have been ordained via the traditional Haitian initiation.
 She owns the Island of Salvation Botanica, an art gallery with both religious supplies, and Haitian and local artworks.
+Glassman has been called one of New Orleans' "most visible practitioners" of vodou.

 Art

 Glassman's art is both esoteric and syncretic.
 She has produced two major non-traditional tarot packs: the Enochian Tarot, which is derived from the Enochian magical system of Elizabethan magician Doctor John Dee, and the New Orleans Voodoo Tarot, which replaces the standard four tarot suits with depictions of the spirits of the major strands of Vodou (Petro, Congo, Rada) and Santería practices.

 In 1992, Glassman published a set of tarot cards called the New Orleans Voodoo Tarot.
 The cards depict black people, which was unusual for the time.
 The cards feature prominent Orisha divinities (Obatala, Oshun, Ogun, Yemaya, and Shango), classical Haitian Vodou spirits (Damballah-Wedo, Ezili-Freda, and Guede), and priests of Louisiana Voodoo such as Marie Laveau and Dr. John.

 The tarot cards came with a book co-written with Louis Martinié, an advocate for New Orleans style Voodoo in the spectrum of New World religious practices.